• Frictional Force

 Read full article »

-• Young’s Modulus
+• Young’s Modulus of Elasticity

 Young’s modulus, often symbolized by the letter **E**, is one of the most fundamental mechanical properties that describe the behavior of materials under stress.
 It represents the relationship between stress and strain within the region…